microsoft/maro/docs/source/maro_cli/maro_cli.rst

     This command will show the help of the usage of the 'maro dashboard'.

-    Then you can use -u to extract dashboard files to the current working directory, -s to start the Dashboard services, -b to rebuild docker image for Dashboard services, or -t stop to stop them.
+    Then you can use -e to extract dashboard files to the current working directory, -s to start the Dashboard services, -b to rebuild docker image for Dashboard services, or -t stop to stop them.

     Read more about the Dashboard for MARO:  :doc:`Dashboard <./dashboard>`